thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "John Smith, one two three Fake Street, Fakesville Ohio, one two three four five."

-**Examples Note:** The screen reader did not give any indication that the first example was using an `<address>` tag nor was there any discernible difference between either example, but the `<address>` tag should still be used for semantics.
+**Examples Note:** The screen reader did not give any indication that the first example was using an `<address>` tag nor was there any discernible difference between either example, but the `<address>` tag should still be used when applicable.

 <br><br>